tradingfinder forex trade management expert

 The 2008 Financial Crisis

-The 2008 economic recession was one of the worst modern crises, originating in the U.S. with global repercussions.
+The 2008 economic recession is considered one of the deepest structural shocks in the global financial system.

 U.S. economic growth (2003–2016)